 “Sleep is such an important element in a child’s success at school and their overall health and well-being,” Dr. Coles said.
 “Just like with adults, lack of sleep can negatively affect memory, concentration, mood and attitude.
 It’s well worth the effort to ensure that your kids get the sleep they need.”

-Dr. Coles noted, however, that it’s also equally important to focus on wake-up time.
+Dr. Coles noted, however, that it’s equally important to focus on wake-up time.

-“Bright light exposure and physical activity specifically in the mornings help this process to happen quicker and feel more natural,” Dr. Coles added.
+“Bright light exposure and physical activity, specifically in the morning, help this process to happen quicker and feel more natural,” Dr. Coles added.

 Dr. Coles offers these 8 tips for healthy sleep habits:

 - Steadily adjust to earlier sleep and wake schedules well before school starts.
 This will adjust biological clocks to the new schedule.